Bilhal Kone

-Bilhal Kone (born March 3, 2002) is an American professional football cornerback for the Baltimore Ravens of the National Football League (NFL).
+Bilhal Kone (/bɪˈlɑːl ˈkoʊneɪ/ bih-LAHL-_-KOH-nay; born March 3, 2002) is an American professional football cornerback for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Iowa Central Tritons, Indiana State Sycamores, and Western Michigan Broncos.
 He was selected by the Ravens in the sixth round of the 2025 NFL draft.

-Early life and high school
+Early life

 Kone attended Apple Valley High School in Apple Valley, Minnesota, and committed to play college football at Iowa Central Community College.
+His family is of Ivorian origin, and he was sent to live with his grandmother in the Ivory Coast at one point as a child.

 College career

 Iowa Central CC

 In two seasons at Iowa Central in 2020 and 2021, Kone recorded 47 tackles and three interceptions, earning consecutive second-team all-conference selections.

 Indiana State

 Kone transferred to play at Indiana State.
 In his lone season at Indiana State in 2022, he recorded 34 tackles, six pass deflections, and a fumble recovery.
 After the season, Kone entered his name into the NCAA transfer portal.

 Western Michigan

 Kone transferred to play at Western Michigan.
 In two years with the Broncos in 2023 and 2024, he totaled 112 tackles with three being for a loss, 17 pass deflections, and two interceptions.
 After the 2024 season, Kone entered his name into the 2025 NFL draft and accepted an invite to the 2025 Senior Bowl and to the 2025 NFL Scouting Combine.